 Our office accepts complaints from people who would not like to share some of their personal information (such as their name) with our office, or with other relevant organisations (such as Ahpra, a National Board or an accreditation organisation).

 When deciding whether to lodge a confidential or anonymous complaint, it is important to know that it can be difficult (and sometimes impossible) for our office to deal with complaints that are anonymous or confidential.
 This is because we may not be able to gather relevant information about the specific concerns.

 Most complaints we receive are complaints to the Ombudsman about the handling of a notification by Ahpra or a National Board.

 We can assist with complaints about the health practitioner registration process.

 Our office is able to help with complaints about some of the processes of accreditation organisations.

 Privacy complaintsPrivacy complaints

-We can consider complaints to the Ombudsman about how Ahpra or a National Board handled a privacy-related matter.
+We can consider complaints to the Ombudsman about how Ahpra, a National Board or an accreditation organisation, including a specialist medical college, handled a privacy-related matter.